jorge0136/gooseify/readme.md

 ## Getting Started

-gooseify.js is a simple javascript module that can be loaded on most any webpage.
+gooseify.js is a simple javascript module that can be loaded on any webpage with enough text for the goose to stand on.

 * [See it in action here.](https://jorge0136.github.io/gooseify/index)
 * [See how to use gooseify on a webpage here.](/example_html/lisp_quote.html)

 The heart of gooseify is javascript contained in [main.js](/main.js), whose dependencies live in the [/modules](/modules) folder.
 Include that javscript in your page and call `gooseify();` onload.
 An example can be found [here](/example_html/lisp_quote.html).

-Some text is required on your page for the goose to stand on.

 Note you only need yarn to do any building if you are developing gooseify.